timersys/facebook-login/trunk/README.txt

 1. button

 == Changelog ==

+= 1.0.6 =
+* Fixed bug when users deny to provide email with facebook
+* Fb username is now more friendly
+* Minor bugfixes and code improvement

 = 1.0.5 =
 * Changed the way users login to a more secure one ( Thanks Zoli! )